Marohn-Group/mmodel/README.rst

-:author: Peter Sun

 MModel
 ======

-``MModel`` is a lightweight and modular model building framework for small-scale and non-linear models.
-The package aims to solve the difficulties in scientific program prototyping and distribution, making it easier to create modular, fast, and user-friendly packages.
+``MModel`` is a lightweight and modular model building framework for small-scale and nonlinear models.
+The package aims to solve scientific program prototyping and distribution difficulties, making it easier to create modular, fast, and user-friendly packages.
 The package is well tested with 100 % coverage.

 Quickstart
 ----------

-To create a nonlinear model that has the end result of :math:`(x + y)log(x + y, base)`:
+To create a nonlinear model that has the result of :math:`(x + y)log(x + y, base)`:

 .. code-block:: python